-The name ‘Eldris’ is significant; in Swedish tradition families that worked on the land would spend the warmer months at their “fäbod” to let the cattle graze, stock up on supplies and enjoy nature before the cold of winter would creep round again.
-Close to where the knives are made to this day in Mora Sweden there is a “fäbodar” called Eldris and this is where the neck knife get it’s name.
+The name Eldris is significant.
+In Swedish tradition families that worked on the land would spend the warmer months at their fäbod.
+Letting the cattle graze, stock up on supplies and enjoy nature before the cold of winter would creep round again.
+Close to where the knives are made to this day in Mora Sweden there is a fäbodar called Eldris and this is where the neck knife get it’s name.

-Outdoor tasks we have to accomplish vary and so always relying on a single knife which is normally a larger blade worn on the belt can be laborious as you simply don’t always need the size or strength of a full tang bushcraft knife.
+Outdoor tasks we have to accomplish vary and so always relying on a single knife which is normally a larger blade worn on the belt can be laborious.
+You simply don’t always need the size or strength of a full tang bushcraft knife.

 Onto the lanyard and you can include an optional mini firesteel which Mora sell with the Eldris if you go for the full kit option.
-I would recommend you pick it up, or use your own small firesteel as it adds to the grab and go value of the Eldris when you have both knife and means of lighting a fire on your person tethered together.
+I recommend to use your own small firesteel.
+It adds to the grab and go value of the Mora Eldris when you have both knife and means of lighting a fire on your person tethered together.

 Once you have everything assembled the Eldris is complete and you are ready to head out with everything you need worn on you.

 One important note about wearing paracord around your neck.
-Its vitally important to have a point of weakness so it breaks if you catch it on something as this means it will snap before it strangles you…
+It’s important to have a point of weakness so it breaks if you catch it on something as this means it will snap before it strangles you…

 In the hand the Mora Eldris feels great, even in big hands.
-The handle has a good palm swell and has two types of strong feeling plastic one being ‘sticky’ to provide serious grip and the other textured but not ‘sticky’ and of a firmer feel.
+The handle has a good palm swell and has two types of strong feeling plastic.
+Firstly one being sticky to provide serious grip and secondly textured and of a firmer feel.
 Having these technical features on such a small neck knife is excellent and increases the usefulness of it.
-Its comfortable enough to use for longer tasks such as carving due to its lovely handle and feel.
+It’s comfortable enough to use for longer tasks such as carving due to its lovely handle and feel.

-The blade of the Eldris at 2mm thick and 59mm long.
-This is tiny but it packs a serious punch with its Scandavian hybrid grind made of Sandvik 12C27, a martensitic stainless chromium steel.
-The addition of chromium contributes to its corrosion resistance which is great for us outdoors people.
-The spine is ridgeground so striking a firesteel is possible.
-The knife is 143mm in total length and HRC 56-58 which is a good hardness for a neck knife but not the hardest I have seen.
+The blade of the Mora Eldris is 2mm thick and 59mm long.
+This is tiny but it packs a serious punch with its Scandavian hybrid grind made of Sandvik 12C27.
+A martensitic stainless chromium steel.
+The addition of chromium contributes to its corrosion resistance which is great for outdoors people.
+The spine is ridgeground so striking a firesteel is not only possible but effecient.
+The knife is 143mm in total length and has a HRC 56-58.
+Resulting in a good hardness for a neck knife but not the hardest I have seen.

-The Eldris is protected by a klicklås (click lock) which holds the knife very securely when not in use but the sheath also grips the knife well when you are needing it to hand but not immediately using it.
+The Eldris is protected by a klicklås (click lock) which holds the knife very securely when not in use.
+The sheath also grips the knife well when you are needing it to hand but not immediately using it.
 The klicklås is made of a strong synthetic leather type material.

-The sheath is symmetrical which allows you to place the knife in any way you want, this is a subtle feature but means you don’t need to check which way round you have the knife facing the sheath when putting it back.
+The sheath is symmetrical which allows you to place the knife in any way you want.
+This subtle feature but means you don’t need to check which way round you have the knife facing the sheath when putting it back.
 This is a great time saver but for me I always put the blade facing away from me for the next draw.

-The Eldris with its small size fits easily into a pocket, the lid of a rucksack and worn around the neck.
-It fits right in with your layering system so much so it almost disappears into your clothing and kit list, at 80g its very light too.
+The Mora Eldris with its small size fits easily into a pocket, the lid of a rucksack and worn around the neck.
+It fits right in with your layering system so much so it almost disappears into your clothing and kit list.
+At 80g its very light too.

 Carving feathersticks and firelighting is a pleasure with the Eldris, the belly is very good at making the finest feathers at the end which take a spark easily.
-The Eldris can also handle heavy duty battoning as its tang is strong and could be called full.
 The photo below is taken from the official Mora video on the Eldris and you can clearly see the tang design.